Bundesautobahn 1: Rhineland Palatinate and Saarland

 Beyond the state border with Rhineland-Palatinate, the A 1 starts again at the junction Kelberg.
 A few kilometers further, on the Vulkaneifel triangle near Daun, the A48 starts to Koblenz.
 At Wittlich the motorway exits the Eifel and connects the A 60 to Belgium.
-The four-lane federal road 50 developed route towards the Rhine-Main area (Hochmoselübergang with Hochmoselbrücke) is still partially under construction.
+The four-lane federal road 50 developed route towards the Rhine-Main area (Hochmoselübergang with Hochmoselbrücke) was completed at the end of 2019.
 At Schweich the Moselle is crossed and the A 602 to Trier, which also represents a connection to the A 64 to Luxembourg branches off.
 Then the highway climbs up from the Mosel valley and crosses the heights of the Hunsrück.
 On the other side of the Saarland border, at the Nonnweiler junction, one must leave the main carriageway to continue on the A 1, as the continuous route forms the A 62 towards Pirmasens.

 The last section of the A 1 to Saarbrücken is characterized by numerous curves, with which the Saar-Nahe-Bergland is crossed.
 At Illingen, the A 8 (Luxembourg-Pirmasens) crosses the Saarbrücken cross, the A 1 crosses the Saarkohlenwald and ends at the junction Saarbrücken-Burbach (150) in the development area of the Saarbrücken district Malstatt.
 The adjoining B 268 continues to the city center of the Saarland state capital.